asterics/AsTeRICS-Grid/docs/documentation_user/04_input_options.md

   * **binary** (checked): groups are built by separating remaining elements in two halves each scanning step <div style="margin-left: 2em"><img src="./img/scanning_binary.gif" alt="binary scanning" width="130"/></div>
   * **non-binary** (unchecked): groups are built row/column by row/column <div style="margin-left: 2em"><img src="./img/scanning_non_binary.gif" alt="non-binary scanning" width="130" style="margin-left: 2em"/></div>
 * **Scanning selection by mouse click or tap**: if checked the current scanning group can also be selected by a mouse click or tap anywhere on the screen
+* **Start manually by user input event**: if checked, scanning will only start after a user input event, e.g. pressing a key / button.
+* **Scanning rounds until going back**: the number of times the current scanning elements are iterated, until scanning goes back one step.
+For row/column scanning a value of `3` means that after selecting a row, the selected row is iterated 3 times and if no element is selected, scanning restarts for selecting a different row.
+If *start manually by user event* is checked, this number also defines the number of iterations on the top level until scanning is stopped.
 * **Automatic (timed) scanning**: if checked the active scanning group is automatically changed after a specific time, making it possible to use scanning just with a single input event
   * **Scanning time**: time to wait before highlighting the next scanning group (in milliseconds)
   * **Time factor first element**: the time to keep the first scanning group (e.g. first row/column) highlighted is "Scanning Time" multiplied with this factor.
 Increasing the time for the first group often improves usability.